zepedaj/xerializer/docs/source/content/intro.rst

 Syntax Overhead
 ================
 JSON/YAML-compatible base types are converted to serializable objects without any added verbosity.
 The exception is dictionaries that contain the key ``__type__``.
-Such dictinoaries are represented in the following more verbose form:
+Such dictionaries are represented in the following more verbose form:

 .. code-block::